Chinex-Boroja/Chinex-Boroja/README.md

 <br />

-## I am Constantly Learning!!!

-- 🔭 I’m currently working on extensive Android Application Projects using Kotlin
+- 🔭 I’m currently working on extensive Android Application Projects using Kotlin.
-- 🌱 I’m currently learning Android Development with Kotlin
-- 👯 I’m looking forward to collaborate more on Mobile applications developments and Open Source Projects
+- 👯 I’m looking forward to collaborate more on Mobile applications developments.
-- 💬 Ask me about Java, JavaFX, Android, Kotlin and Extended Markup Language.
+- 💬 Ask me about Java, Android, Kotlin and Extended Markup Language.
-- ⚡ Fun fact: I love Playing Football, Researching and Writing.

 <br />